a2stuff/a2d/src/toolkits/BTK.md

 ### RadioDraw ($05)
 Draw a radio button.

 The high bit of the `ButtonRecord::state` signifies whether or not the button is checked.

-The shortcut is ignored.
 After the call, the `ButtonRecord::rect` is updated to the bounding box of the button and (if not null) the label.
 This can be used for later hit testing.

 ### RadioUpdate ($06)